Clean Air Watch

 Read MoreU.S.
 House Prepping for Vote on Bill Blocking EVs from Tax Credits if Battery has Chinese Origins

-U.S. House Prepping for Vote on Bill Blocking EVs from Tax Credits if Battery has Chinese Origins The U.S. House of Representatives’ Rules Committee will consider advancing H.R.
+International Trade Commission Investigation of Certain Vehicle Parts and Components The U.S. House of Representatives’ Rules Committee will consider advancing H.R.
 7980, the End Chinese Dominance of Electric Vehicles in America Act of 2024.
-This bill would disqualify electric vehicles (EVs) from receiving the clean vehicle tax credit…
+This bill would disqualify electric vehicles (EVs) from receiving the clean vehicle tax credit if “components contained in the drive battery…

 Read MoreCalifornia Sends Bill to Governor Creating EV Economic Opportunity Zone in Riverside County

-California Sends Bill to Governor Creating EV Economic Opportunity Zone in Riverside County The California Legislature sent to Governor Gavin Newsom’s desk a bill – Assembly Bill (AB) 2448 – that would create an “Electric Vehicle Economic Opportunity Zone” in Riverside County.
-It would create “programs to make electric vehicle manufacturing jobs and education more…
+International Trade Commission Investigation of Certain Vehicle Parts and Components The California Legislature sent to Governor Gavin Newsom’s desk a bill – Assembly Bill (AB) 2448 – that would create an “Electric Vehicle Economic Opportunity Zone” in Riverside County.
+It would create “programs to make electric vehicle manufacturing jobs and education more accessible to lower…

 Read MoreHarvard Study Finds EV Charging Network Worsening in Rural Communities